lyzs90/Pomodoro/README.md

 ## Getting Started
 - Run using Express & Webpack: `npm start`
-- Run using Gulp, Browser-sync & Webpack: `gulp dev`
+- Run using Gulp, Browser-sync & Webpack: `gulp dev`.
+Changes to html/css will be reloaded live and hot module reloading is for the js.

 ## For Production
 - Run Webpack with PROD settings: `gulp prod`